Hardware

 Johnny Reid

 Few mixed reality headsets have made it to market and succeeded.
-The most successful in the U.S. have been Microsoft's HoloLens 2, the Magic Leap 1, and the Varjo XR-3.
-Here's a how they line up.
+Here's how the competition line up.

 What is the best Mixed Reality Headset?